-College Placement Consulting, LLC, is a college planning firm located in Easton, MD, providing the students of Maryland’s Eastern Shore with invaluable college planning, college test prep, and tutoring services with flexible scheduling options.
+College Placement Consulting, LLC, is a college planning firm located in Easton, MD, providing students with invaluable college planning, college test prep, and tutoring services with flexible scheduling options.
 Our team of dedicated professional instructors and planners uses the valuable resources of time, experience and customized digital tools and personal connections to help students achieve their educational goals.
 We strive in every student interaction to boost confidence, reduce stress and make college planning fun.

 Our doors opened in August 2000 when an extremely energetic retired high school principal Susan Patterson recognized the need for more specialized counseling in an ever-changing college planning environment.
 As CPC’s current coordinator of college planners, Susan has visited over 400 colleges.
 CPC has served over 2000 students since opening.
 After almost two decades, the company continues to offer paramount services, while also embracing new technological advances that can assist students and their families in the college search process.